AI Search Optimization

 Where LangSmith fits best:

-- Not ideal for: non-technical teams that need a governed knowledge layer without heavy setup
+• Not ideal for: teams that need governed knowledge across many business systems

 Limitations and watch-outs: